The Five Goals of Software Testing

 Verification

-The most misunderstood about testing is the primary objective.
+The primary objective of testing is the most misunderstood.
 If you think it is to find defects, then you are wrong.
 Flaws will be seen by everybody using the software.
 Testing is a quality control measure to verify that a product works as desired.
 Testing provides a status report of the actual product in comparison to requirements (written and implicit).
 Simultaneously, this is a pass/fail listing of product features; in detail, it includes confidence numbers and expectations of defect rates throughout the software.

 Software Testing

 This is important since a tester can hunt bugs forever yet not say whether the product is fit for release.
-Having many defect reports is useless if there is no method to value them.
-A corporate policy needs to be in place regarding the quality of the product.
+Having many defect reports is useless if no method exists to value them.
+A corporate policy regarding product quality needs to be in place.
 It must state what conditions are required to release the software.
 The tester’s job is to determine whether the software fulfills those conditions.

 Priority Coverage

-Not everything can be tested.
-Not even a significant subset of everything can be tested.
+Not everything can be tested, not even a significant subset.
 Therefore, testing needs to assign effort reasonably and prioritize thoroughly.
 This has been by no means a simple topic.
 Generally, you’d like to have every feature covered with at least one valid input case.
 This ensures at least a baseline utility to the software.

 Traceable